qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 * If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
 * The analysis is finished, if for each identified faults a sufficient mitigation exists.
 * Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
-* Continue the analysis until all fault models are checked.
+* Continue the analysis until all applicable fault models are checked.
 * The verification is done by applying the FMEA checklist :need:`gd_chklst__safety_analysis`.

 .. note:: If there are changes they have to be analysed with a impact analysis :need:`gd_temp__change__impact_analysis`.
 If needed the safety analysis has to be updated accordingly.
 Therefore all necessary steps have to be repeated.